 If you’re new to cloud-based VoIP phones, figuring out which features your business needs is confusing, and learning which providers and plans actually offer these features is even more complicated.

-That’s why we’ve created this breakdown of the top cloud phone systems features, why you need them, and which providers have them.
+That’s why we’ve created this breakdown of the top cloud based phone system features, why you need them, and which providers have them.

 Table of Contents

-- The Most Important Cloud Phone System Features
+- 18 Most Important Cloud Phone System Features

-- The Best Cloud Based VoIP Phone Systems and What They Cost
+- 7 Best Cloud Based Phone Systems + Pricing

 - Additional Resources on Top Cloud Phone Systems